Apply for declaration to marry abroad

-If you want to get married abroad, you may need a certificate of legal capacity to marry or a declaration of unmarried status.
-You can request this from the municipality.
+If you want to get married abroad, you may need a declaration of marital competence or an unmarried declaration.
+You can request these from the municipality.

 Approach

-This is how you apply for a certificate of capacity to marry or a certificate of unmarried status:
+This is how you apply for a certificate of marital status or a certificate of unmarried status:

-• Make an appointment with the municipality or request the declaration in writing.
+• Make an appointment at the municipality or request the statement in writing.

 • You will need: